As The Gigabytes Of Data Come Streaming In!

 At the Nukove dive site scientists are using both Gavia AUVs to survey the reefs.

-It takes a team of scientists (Bernard, Erwin, Alex) to launch Gavia from the boat.
-At this site (Nukove), we are using both Gavia AUVs to survey the reefs.
+It takes a team of scientists (Bernard, Erwin, Alex) to launch the autonomous underwater vehicle (AUV) Gavia from the boat at the Nukove site.
+We are using both Gavia AUVs to survey the reefs here.
 Click image for larger view and image credit.

 SCUBA divers are performing a photo transect survey of the Nukove seafloor down to depth of 40 meters.

-SCUBA divers are performing video and photo surveys of the seafloor.
+Scuba divers are conducting video and photo surveys of the sea floor.
 In this image, Dale is swimming down to a depth of 40 meters (131 feet) to conduct a photo transect survey at Nukove.
 Click image for larger view and image credit.

 January 16, 2008